Kungsbacka/Grouper/README.md

 ### API

-* Copy appsetting.example.json to appsettings.Development.json and appsettings.Production.json
+* Copy appsetting.Example.json to appsettings.Development.json and appsettings.Production.json
 * Update configuration files to match your environment.
 You are strongly advised to encrtypt all secrets (see [Encrypting secrets](#encrypting-secrets) below)
 * Build
-* Deploy to a web site that is configured with Windows Authentication
+* Deploy to a web site that is configured with Windows Authentication.
+If you want to use Exchange Online as a group store och member source, you have to also install PowerShell 7 or later and the Exchange Online PowerShell module (ExchangeOnlineManagement).

 ### PowerShell module